A few pictures and more detail to get the perfect falafel

 Should I add chili?

 Yes!
-Chili takes the taste experience to the next level.
-They are made mild to cater for all tastes but adding some chili powder will help spice things up and add that extra edge.
+Chilli takes the taste experience to the next level.
+They are made mild to cater for all tastes but adding some chilli powder will help spice things up and add that extra edge.

 What Do we eat these with?

 There are endless ways to enjoy falafel.
 Some ideas to inspire